The route to becoming a rail driver is heavily regulated but it is transparent and at its most basic, fairly straightforward.

 The various stages take place in this order because this is the order of probability in which candidates are likely to pass or fail.
 Therefore, if candidates do not pass the required online psychometric test, they do not have to devote any time to attending an interview.

 A psychometric sift is a "sifting test” at the start of the recruitment process rather than at the end.

 The test is an initial indicator of who is likely to meet the requirements to drive a train.

 This interview takes place face-to-face (with strict adherence to COVID guidelines).
-This interview will cover past experience and competencies as well as give the candidate the opportunity to ask questions about the company and role.
+This interview covers past experience and competencies and gives the candidate the opportunity to ask questions about the company and role.

 What is the Psychometric Test - Stage 2?